OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 ```

 :::note
-The word recipients needs to be replaced with the email addresses of the users you want to send the test email to
+The word **recipients** needs to be replaced with the email addresses of the users you want to send the test email to.
+Multiple email addresses can be separated with comma, space or semi-colon.
 :::

 #### Run the newsletter report to trigger the distribution